If At First You Cock It Up....

 To make matters worse the base comes under fire again from the rear THEN from Djebel Barga, which the enemy have seemingly reoccupied...
 Also, the large force of enemy to the south starts pushing up the slopes of Djebel Omar, and is joined by others.

 Platoon No. 1's southernmost machine gun opens fire - but then disaster: an Event Card launches a hitherto unseen enemy force in a charge at Platoon 1.
 The Platoon members in the dip between the two ridges of Djebel Omar are caught in their sangars and cut down.
 The machine guns on the crests tear into the enemy in the dip; their crossfire causing serious damage; but the remaining enemy groups, inspired by the Local Big man, who was with the force that has made its way from the Plateau, then overwhelm the machine gun nests.
 Suddenly 1st Platoon has been wiped out.

 Platoon 2 return to their truck, pick up any wounded and make their way back to the main base.
-Officer commanding No. 4 Platoon at the base contact the leading tank on the Wireless and updates him.
+Officer commanding No. 4 Platoon at the base contacts the leading tank on the Wireless and updates him.

 Up on the Plateau the Sappers lay charges at the mosque; detonating these before getting back in their truck and heading back to the base via the north entrance to the Plateau, picking up no. 1 Platoon's truck on the way.
 Meanwhile the tank and armoured car come down off the plateau and also head for the base; as does Platoon 3.

 Another force of enemy open fire on the armoured car, but cause no problems.
 Then, suddenly, Cpt.
 Marden commanding Tank No. 1 is wounded by a sniper...